bladew/SF-Crime-Data-Viz-Tool/README.md

 Second tool: plot stacked line chart of crimes over time.
 Click on crime legend to plot the line chart of this crime over time.

 Third tool: plot stacked bar chart of crime distribution over day of week.

+The tool needs a Google Map token to run but you can refer to the explorer.png and heatmap.png for the ideas.